 Nikon had a good go at a retro digital camera in 2013 in the form of the Nikon Df – a DSLR now discontinued.
 While it had its fans, it strained its full retro concept by virtue of the fact that most of its lenses had no aperture rings, and it came at a chunky premium price.

-Fast forward eight years and we’re trying again with the Nikon Z fc, a retro camera that sensibly targets a more entry-to mid-level market.
-It’s the second APS-C camera for Z mount, and comes with dial-based retro controls.
+Fast forward ten years and Nikon tried it again with the Nikon Z fc, a retro camera that sensibly targets a more entry-to-mid-level market.
+It’s the second APS-C camera for Z mount and comes with dial-based retro controls.

 If you don’t care about its stylish retro looks, the Nikon Z50 is basically the same camera for less money – though given that you’re reading a guide to the best retro cameras, we’ll assume you do.

-Read more: Nikon Z fc review
+Read more: Nikon Z fc review for more details

-The Olympus Pen series of fashionable, retro-styled mirrorless cameras had lost its way somewhat in previous years, but came back with a bang with the Olympus Pen E-P7.
+The Olympus Pen series of fashionable, retro-styled mirrorless cameras had lost its way somewhat in previous years but came back with a bang with the Olympus Pen E-P7.
 Using the same Micro Four Thirds sensor as the E-M10 Mark IV, replacing the aging 16MP model on previous Pen cameras and giving you 20MP to play with.

 It’s packed with filters and auto-powered Picture Modes that make it easier for new users to create images with stylish looks and effects.
 Classic modes like Mono 2 basically simulate the distinctive looks of popular film stocks like Kodak Tri-X, allowing you to give your images a true retro feel.

-• Read more: Olympus PEN E-P7 review
+Read our full Olympus PEN E-P7 review for more details

 It’s a really strong street photography camera though, with snappy autofocus and decent burst modes – though if you really want to make sure you don’t miss the moment, the 4K Photo modes allow you to extract sharp, high-res stills from 4K footage.

-• Read more: Panasonic Lumix GX9 review
+Read our full Panasonic Lumix GX9 review for more details